Prox-DBRO-VR: A Unified Analysis on Byzantine-Resilient Decentralized Stochastic Composite Optimization with Variance Reduction and Non-Asymptotic Convergence Rates: Algorithm Development

-where $\eta $ is a positive constant satisfying $0 < \eta {\alpha _k} < 1$, ${\Delta _0} := \sum\nolimits_{i \in \mathcal{R}} {32n{\phi ^2}{{\left| {{\mathcal{R}_i}} \right|}^2}} + 4n{\phi ^2}{\left| {{\mathcal{B}_i}} \right|^2} + 2\sigma _i^2$ (${\sigma _i}>0$ is the bounded variance yielded by the biased evaluation of the local batch gradients) and ${\Delta _1}: = \left( {n{\phi ^2}/\gamma } \right)\sum\nolimits_{i \in {\cal R}} {{{\left| {{{\cal B}_i}} \right|}^2}} $.
+where $\eta $ is a positive constant satisfying $0 < \eta {\alpha _k} < 1$, ${\Delta _0} := \sum\nolimits_{i \in \mathcal{R}} {32n{\phi ^2}{{\left| {{\mathcal{R}_i}} \right|}^2}} + 4n{\phi ^2}{\left| {{\mathcal{B}_i}} \right|^2} + 2\sigma _i^2$ (${\sigma _i}>0$ is the bounded variance yielded by the biased estimation of the local batch gradients) and ${\Delta _1}: = \left( {n{\phi ^2}/\gamma } \right)\sum\nolimits_{i \in {\cal R}} {{{\left| {{{\cal B}_i}} \right|}^2}} $.
 Based on (\ref{E3-1}), one can establish either a sub-linear convergence rate with a smaller convergence error determined by the number of Byzantine agents, or a faster linear convergence rate with a larger convergence error determined jointly by the number of Byzantine agents and the bounded variance.
 In fact, this bounded variance ($\sigma _i^2$) exists commonly in recent literature, such as \cite{Praneeth2021,Guo2021,Peng2021,Qureshi2021,He2022,Wu2022,Li2022a}.
-Therefore, this paper aims to remove asymptotically this bounded variance in the linear convergence case and eliminate the bounded-variance assumption as well.
-Inspired by the recent exploration of decentralized VR stochastic gradient algorithms \textit{diffusion-AVRG} \cite{Kun2020}, \textit{S-DIGing} \cite{Li2022}, \textit{GT-SAGA}/\textit{GT-SVRG} \cite{Xin2020f}, and \textit{GT-SARAH} \cite{Xin2022} that seek the solution to a finite-sum optimization problem under an ideal Byzantine-free situation, we introduce two popular localized variance-reduction techniques \textit{SAGA} \cite{Defazio2014c} and \textit{LSVRG} \cite{Kovalev2019} to remove asymptotically the variance arising in the course of evaluating the local noisy stochastic gradients.
-These two VR techniques allow us to derive an unified theoretical result on Byzantine-resilient decentralized and proximal-gradient stochastic optimization, which will be given later.
+Therefore, this paper aims to asymptotically reduce this bounded variance in the linear convergence case and circumvent the bounded-variance assumption.
+Inspired by the recent exploration of decentralized VR stochastic gradient algorithms \textit{diffusion-AVRG} \cite{Kun2020}, \textit{S-DIGing} \cite{Li2022}, \textit{GT-SAGA}/\textit{GT-SVRG} \cite{Xin2020f}, and \textit{GT-SARAH} \cite{Xin2022} that seek the solution to an optimization problem under an ideal Byzantine-free situation, we introduce two popular localized variance-reduced techniques \textit{SAGA} \cite{Defazio2014c} and \textit{LSVRG} \cite{Kovalev2019} to asymptotically reduce the noise variance in local gradient estimation.
+These two VR techniques allow us to derive a unified theoretical result on Byzantine-resilient decentralized stochastic proximal-gradient optimization.